 We believe that our credit facility coupled with cash generated from operations will provide sufficient liquidity to fund our operations for at least the next twelve months.
 Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facility.
-For more information regarding our credit facility please see Note8.
+For more information regarding our credit facility please see Note 8.

-As a result of the TCJA, we recorded a liability of \$2.5 million in the fourth quarter of 2017 related to the taxation of unremitted earnings of non-U.S. subsidiaries, which will be paid over eight years.
+As a result of the TCJA, we recorded a liability of \$2.5 million in the fourth quarter of 2017 related to the taxation of unremitted earnings of non-U.S. subsidiaries (toll charge), which was to be paid over eight years.
 The first installment of \$510,000 was paid in April 2018.
-We do not expect this to have a material impact on its current or future liquidity.
+Additional interpretive guidance was released by the IRS in August 2018 that indicated that any 2017 tax year overpayments made must first be applied against the toll charge liability.
+Based on the new IRS guidance, we expect to make approximately \$2.0 million in estimated tax payments in the fourth quarter of 2018 related to the 2018 tax year.